-Regarding the Palestinian population in the West Bank and Gaza (WBG), in November 2007 the Palestinian Central Bureau of Statistics (PCBS) undertook a new Census which enumerated 3,767,000 persons in WBG, including 225,000 in East Jerusalem-clearly an undercount because of the PCBS's limited access to the city (PCBS 2008, 2009a, 2009b).
+Regarding the Palestinian population in the West Bank and Gaza (WBG). in November 2007 the Palestinian Central Bureau of Statistics (PCBS) undertook a new Census which enumerated 3,767,000 persons in WBG, including 225,000 in East Jerusalem-clearly an undercount because of the PCBS's limited access to the city (PCBS 2008, 2009a, 2009b).
 The new Census total, not unexpectedly, was more than 300,000 lower than the PCBS's own pre-census estimate for the same year.
 Our own independent assessment for the end of 2007, after subtracting East Jerusalem (already included in the Israeli total), accounting for a negative net migration balance of Palestinians, and some further corrections, was about 3,500,000.
-By our estimates, between a previous census in 1997 (PCBS 1998) and 2007 the yearly average population increase among Palestinians in WBG (not including East Jerusalem) was 2.91 %.
-This exactly matched the 2.91 % yearly growth rate for Arabs in Israel over the same period (Israel Central Bureau of Statistics).
-In subsequent years, the growth rate of Israel's total Arab population slowly declined to 2.18 % in 2015 (2.23 % among Muslims only), as against 1.88 % for the Jewish population with immigration and 1.52 % without immigration.
+By our estimates, between a previous census in 1997 (PCBS 1998) and 2007 the yearly average population increase among Palestinians in WBG (not including East Jerusalem) was 2.91%.
+This exactly matched the 2.91% yearly growth rate for Arabs in Israel over the same period (Israel Central Bureau of Statistics).
+In subsequent years, the growth rate of Israel's total Arab population slowly declined to 2.20% in 2016, as against 1.84% for the Jewish population with immigration and 1.58% without immigration.
 The Palestinian population's growth rate in WBG was probably decreasing as well, among other things because of some net emigration.
-According to Israel's IDF Civilian Administration in Judea and Samaria (2016), the balance between recorded births and deaths of b Enlarged Jewish population c All foreign workers and refugees were allocated to Israel within pre-1967 borders.
-Estimated from Israel Population and Migration Authority (2016)
+According to Israel's IDF Civilian Administration in Judea and Samaria (2016), the balance between recorded births and deaths of Palestinians in the West Bank resulted in a growth rate of 2.57%.
+But because of net emigration we assume here a rate of growth of 2.20%, similar to that of Muslims in Israel whose demographic characteristics are quite similar to those in the Palestinian Territory.
+Probably b Enlarged Jewish population c All foreign workers, undocumented residents and refugees were allocated to Israel within pre-1967 borders.
+Source: Israel Population and Migration Authority (2016)